leungant/webdev-vagrantfile/Readme.md

 + Create VM environment with common webdev tools already set up.
 Useful for hack or meetup crew setups where you can get started developing quickly.
-Designed to "just work".
-Other choices and technology mean that there will be OS/architecture problems.
+Designed to "just work" so odd looking choices and combinations may are likely due to OS/architecture problems.

 Add your code fetching steps to the install.sh file.